sudo-project/sudo/INSTALL.md

         users to have a reasonable PATH environment variable you may want to use this.
 Another use is if you want to have the "root path" be separate from the "user path."
 You will need to customize the path for your site.
-NOTE: this is not applied to users in the group specified by --with-exemptgroup.
+This is not applied to users in the group specified by --with-exemptgroup.
 If you do not specify a path, "/bin:/usr/ucb:/usr/bin:/usr/sbin:/sbin:/usr/etc:/etc" is used.
         Sudoers option: secure_path